 Yes, nail polish remover can be used to remove acrylic paint for surfaces.

 Related Reading: How to Get Crayon Off Wood

-Final Thoughts on How to Remove Acrylic Paint from Wood
+Final Thoughts on How to Get Acrylic Paint Off Wood

 Although acrylic paint is one of the most popular paint options, it can be a pain to deal with on a wood surface like wooden furniture, wood floor, and more.